 Funny how much things can change in a few short months.
 This article was originally published in the fall of 2019, well before anyone in any country was self-isolating.
 Many of us were already working from home pre-Covid-19; however, now it is the norm.
 We’ve decided to republish this post because the points seem more relevant than ever to helping those new to working from home stay on task.
 Stay safe and healthy, everyone!

 What’s on your to-do list today?
 Groceries?
-Bringing your kids to basketball practice?
+Helping your children with homework?
 Getting the report to your boss?
 Anyone with a busy schedule knows that time management skills are essential to being productive and whittling down that every growing list of things to do.
 Now that I’m a grad student, juggling classes, homework, and online teaching has made my life more hectic than before.
 Whether you’re a student, parent, or a digital nomad, these time management skills will help you keep your day organized and make sure you have enough time for yourself along the way.

 - Think about how you typically spend your time: There are plenty of time management tools that let you do an “audit” of your day, where you keep track of everything you do and how long you spend doing it.
 Knowing what you do and how much time you spend doing it can help you recognize ways where you could cut back on certain activities or fit in more leisure activities.
 I remember being inspired by an article written by a mother who began tracking her time in a simple spreadsheet.
 In the three years that she was doing it, she “found” time to read more novels, start a podcast and be present with her children.